chnzhangrui/pchain-docs/docs/source/create_workflow/main.rst

 Create your own workflow
 ==========================
-Four components are required to create an active learning workflow.
+Four components are required to create an active learning workflow for an analysis.
 They are

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    job_option